1. How to Install and Activate Look Designer 2

 When you decreasing the density you make an Image brighter, contrariwise when you Increasing the density you make an image darker but still increase saturation.

 The CMY Master slider affects all the three-channels at the same time.
-Each of the Cyan, Magenta, and Yellow sliders affect the corresponding channel by subtracting the other two.
+Each of the Cyan, Magenta and Yellow slider affects the corresponding channel by subtracting the other two.

 You can also check the box Bypass CMY to bypass the Subtractive Color.

 For example: by increasing the Yellow, I subtract the Blue channel at the same time

 In the Push/Pull section, you can adjust your image's exposure without applying a non-linear distortion.

 You can also check the box Bypass PL to bypass the printer